russmckendrick/records/content/albums/versions-of-the-truth-15866863/index.md

 ---
 title: "The Pineapple Thief - Versions Of The Truth"
-album_artist: "The Pineapple Thief"
+artist: "The Pineapple Thief"
-album_title: "Versions Of The Truth"
+album_name: "Versions Of The Truth"
 date: 2020-09-06
 release_id: "15866863"
 slug: "versions-of-the-truth-15866863"
+hideSummary: true
 cover:
     image: "versions-of-the-truth-15866863.jpg"
+    alt: "Versions Of The Truth by The Pineapple Thief"
+    caption: "Versions Of The Truth by The Pineapple Thief"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock"]
 ---

 ## Tracklisting